• Skip to primary navigation

 Black Bean Tempeh (Soy-Free!)

 Once your beans are cooked, drain and transfer to a clean kitchen towel.
-Let it dry at room temperature for 20-25 minutes, this step is essential as too much moisture would cause bad mold and/or no mold growing.
+Let it dry at room temperature for 20-25 minutes.
+This step is essential as too much moisture would cause bad mold and/or no mold growing.

-Next, you place the beans in a large bowl and add the white vinegar, which will lower the PH and create the perfect environment for the mold to grow.
-Sprinkle the mold and mix well before transferring to a freezer bag.
-You are almost done!
-The final step is to let it incubate in the Instant Pot on yogurt mode, or in an oven with the light on.
+The final step is to let it incubate in the Instant Pot on yogurt mode or in an oven with the light on.
 Depending on the temperature, the tempeh should be ready in 36-48 hours.
 The ideal temperature is around 86°F (30°C).
-It takes quite a bit of time before seeing white mold but once it has started to appear it covers the beans in just a few hours!
+It takes quite a bit of time before seeing white mold, but once it has started to appear, it covers the beans in just a few hours!

 Personally, I saw the first few spots of white mold after about 30 hours.
 The tempeh was then fully covered after approximately 48 hours.